- Fundraising strategy

 The Cataloguing Grants Programme supports the cataloguing of collections that need external funding to provide access to their content.

-We are administering the distribution of more than £1.5 million over five years to tackle cataloguing backlogs.
+We are administering the distribution of more than £2 million over six years to tackle cataloguing backlogs.
 This has been made possible by the generous support of:

 - The Pilgrim Trust